Rydberg Exciton-Polaritons in a Magnetic Field: Comparison to Experiment

 We now compare our theory to an experiment which demonstrated this effect by applying a magnetic field and determining the diamagnetic shifts of the upper and lower polaritons in a GaAs quantum-well microcavity --- see Ref.~\cite{PhysRevLett_119_027401}.
 Measurements were performed on two different microcavity samples: one comprising a single quantum well (1~QW), and another comprising 28 quantum wells (28~QWs) placed in stacks of 4 quantum wells in the 7 central antinodes of the cavity light field.
 All quantum wells were 7-nm-wide GaAs layers with 4-nm-wide AlAs barriers.
 Polariton energies and linewidths were obtained by fitting Lorentzian functions to the peaks observed in reflectance spectra.
 Note, the use of multiple quantum wells embedded into the microcavity allows one to increase the Rabi splitting roughly by a factor $\sim\!\sqrt{N}$, where $N$ is the quantum-well number.

-Figure~\ref{fig:fig_pol_shifts} displays the diamagnetic shifts $\Delta\mathrm{E}=E(B)-E(B=0)$ of the lower and upper polaritons at a magnetic field of $B=5\mathrm{T}$ ($\omega_c/R\approx1/2$) as a function of the zero-field detuning $\delta$.
-The triangular plot markers correspond to the experimental data from Ref.~\cite{PhysRevLett_119_027401}, and the solid lines correspond to our exact numerical results, with input parameters such as the $1s$ exciton binding energy $R=13.5~\mathrm{meV}$ and the zero-field Rabi coupling: $\Omega\approx8.7~\mathrm{meV}$ for 28 QWs and $\Omega\approx1.9~\mathrm{meV}$ for 1 QW, reported in Ref.~\cite{PhysRevLett_119_027401}.
+Figure~\ref{fig:fig_pol_shifts} shows the diamagnetic shifts, $\Delta\mathrm{E}=E(B)-E(B=0)$, of the lower and upper polaritons at a magnetic field of $B=5\mathrm{T}$ ($\omega_c/R\approx1/2$) as a function of the zero-field detuning, $\delta$.
+The triangular plot markers correspond to the experimental data taken from Ref.~\cite{PhysRevLett_119_027401}, while the solid lines correspond to our numerically exact theory~\eqref{eq:phikappa_eqs_final}.
+The input parameters for the latter were the zero-field $1s$-exciton binding energy ($R=13.5~\mathrm{meV}$) and Rabi couplings ($\Omega=1.9~\mathrm{meV}$ for 1 QW and $\Omega=8.7~\mathrm{meV}$ for 28 QWs), as reported in Ref.~\cite{PhysRevLett_119_027401}.

-For the 28-QW sample, the agreement between theory and experiment shown in panel (b) is quantitatively very close, thus validating our numerically exact microscopic calculation.
-For the 1-QW sample, the agreement shown in panel (a) is mainly qualitative; however the authors argue that there are sizeable uncertainties in their measurements for this sample, possibly with an overestimate of the $1s$ exciton diamagnetic shift $E_{1s}(B)-E_{1s}(B=0)$.
-Furthermore, for the 1-QW sample, the linewidth $\sim2\text{--}5~\mathrm{meV}$ is comparable to the Rabi splitting and thus formally beyond the regime of validity of our strong-coupling theory.
+For the 28-QW sample, the agreement between theory and experiment shown in panel (b) is quantitatively very close, which validates our microscopic calculation.
+For 1 QW, the agreement shown in panel (a) is mainly qualitative; however the experimentalists state that there are considerable uncertainties in their measurements for this sample~\cite{PhysRevLett_119_027401}, possibly with a misestimate of the $1s$-exciton diamagnetic shift, $E_{1s}(B)-E_{1s}(B=0)$.
+Moreover, the linewidth $\sim2\text{--}5~\mathrm{meV}$ is comparable to the Rabi splitting, and hence the 1-QW case is formally beyond the regime of validity of our strong-coupling theory.